danaildichev/jitterbug/README.md

 ## Install

 1. Clone the `JS` or the `jQuery` folder from this repo
-2. Instantiate an instance of the `JitterBug` JS class
+2. Create an instance of the `JitterBug` JS class

 See the demo file, `index.html` or refer to the [Usage](#usage) section for more details